Aylmer Hall: Biography

 Hall was educated at St. Hugh's College, Oxford University where she earned a B.A.
 Honours in modern languages in 1935.
 She worked as an assistant secretary in 1936, and then went on to become a librarian at the Royal Institute of International Affairs from 1937 to 1939.
 From 1939 to 1940, she worked as a press librarian in the Ministry of Information.
-Hall was married to Robert Aylmer Hall on 8 October 1938.
+Hall married Robert Aylmer Hall on 8 October 1938.
 In addition to being a writer, Hall was also a historian.

 Work

 The Daily Herald in Chicago wrote that The Search for Lancelot's Sword (1960) is a "well told mystery story."
-Kirkus Reviews wrote that her book about 1765 Ireland, Beware of Moonlight (1970) to have stereotyped characters and was "rambling, complicated and filled with hackneyed class-conscious poses."
+Kirkus Reviews wrote that her book about 1765 Ireland, Beware of Moonlight (1970) had stereotyped characters and was "rambling, complicated and filled with hackneyed class-conscious poses."
 Myles McDowell puts many of Hall's books into the "Boys' Own" era, and writes that these can seem dated to modern readers.